 Let the morning bring me word of your unfailing love, for I have put my trust in you.
 Show me the way I should go, for to you I lift up my soul.

 This is a great prayer to pray every day.
 There is also a great book called the Prayer of Jabez which I highly recommend.

 Continue to read the Purpose Driven Life.

-Fulfill your purpose – do something to help.
+Ramp up your day 25 detox program by Fulfilling your purpose – do something to help.
 Pray “Father, bring people to this website and give them a chance to overcome addiction, find your love, start to find their purpose and to start to find joy again.”